 - Optimizing for local search: As we have seen in the section “What Is The Difference Between Text Search And Voice Search?” above, location is extremely important when it comes to voice SEO.
 Hence, it makes sense to optimize for local search along with voice search.
 Find a detailed guide to local search optimization here.

 - Mobile-friendliness and page load speed: Along with local search, you shouldn’t forget to optimize your website for mobiles given the high search volume that emanates from them.
-You can check your mobile responsiveness score here.
+You can check your mobile responsiveness score here (Mobile-Friendly Test).
 Page load speed is another critical factor that can significantly affect your efforts at voice SEO, so be sure to take a look into it as well.
-Check your page load speed here.
+Check your page load speed here (PageSpeed Insights).